Color psychology is snake oil in most cases

 TRANSCRIPTION OF THIS EPISODE OF THE PODCAST

-Hello, my name is Jörg Dennis Krüger, and yes, as my IT technician at reception has already said:
+Hello, my name is Jörg Dennis Krüger, and yes, as my IT technician at reception said:

 I am the Conversion Hacker.
 Welcome to the new edition of “Conversion Hacker Podcast”.